15 Windows Command Prompt (CMD) Commands You Must Know

-Microsoft has slowly but surely pushed the command line aside in the Windows interface.
-This is not without reason, as it’s an antiquated and mostly unnecessary tool from an era of text-based input.
+Microsoft has slowly pushed aside CMD commands in the Windows interface.
+This is not without reason; it is an antiquated and mostly unnecessary tool from an era of text-based input.
 But many commands remain useful, and Windows 8 and 10 even added new features.

 You can also extend the command to change file associations.
 For example, “assoc .txt=” will change the file association for text files to whatever program you enter after the equal sign.
-The ASSOC command itself will reveal both the extension names and program names, which will help you properly use this command.
+The “Assoc” command itself will reveal both the extension names and program names, which will help you properly use this command.
 You can probably do this more easily in the GUI, but the command line interface is a perfectly functional alternative.

 Drivers remain among the most important software installed on a PC.
 Improperly configured or missing drivers can cause all sorts of trouble, so its good to have access to a list of what’s on your PC.
 That’s exactly what the “driverquery” command does.
-You can extend it to “driverquery -v” to obtain more information including the directory in which the driver is installed.
+You can extend it to “driverquery -v” to obtain more information, including the directory in which the driver is installed.

 You can also extend the command in several ways.
 Typing “/b” compares only binary output, “/c” disregards the case of text in the comparison, and “/l” only compares ASCII text.